EasyPhpEventCalendar Class

 ?>

-This would create the event calendar with only one event on December the 25th 2009.
+This would create the event calendar with one event on December the 25th 2011 and an event period from December the 28th to 31st.
 You can add as many events as you would like.
 You can use full html markup to enhance the appearance of the events.
 You can add events manually as shown above, read events from files as shown in the example below or read them from a database.
 How you manage your events is up to you, the class is designed to display them only.

 <?php